Rod has over 20 years experience accelerating cross-functional initiatives and transforming organizations

 Why did you decide to work at Kotter?

-I have spent majority of my career working with clients on transforming their organizations and operating
+I have spent the majority of my career working with clients on transforming their organizations and operating

 models.
 Having the opportunity to work with Dr. Kotter and the Kotter team to help clients amplify their